The Diabetes and Cancer Connection

 - If you have type 2 diabetes and are taking medication for it, you should know that some diabetes medication works by making your body produce more insulin.
 For example, the sulfonylureas would increase insulin.
 In contrast metformin and thiazolidinediones decrease insulin levels.
 If you currently have type 2 diabetes and want to decrease your cancer risk, talk to your doctor about using metformin as your treatment of choice.

 - Excess body fat leads to more insulin resistance.
 To reverse this and improve the insulin sensitivity of your cells, begin a weight loss program that includes a healthy balanced diet combined with regular moderate exercise.
+Intermittent Fasting is a weight loss program that can also reduce insulin resistance more than traditional calorie restricted diets can.

 - To achieve better control of blood sugars and insulin follow an eating plan that minimizes spikes in your blood sugar level.
 This means eating a diabetic diet even if you don’t have diabetes.
 This would be an eating plan that includes: